Pol-Use of Service and Emotional Support Animals on Campus

 - Please note the U.S. Department of Housing and Urban Development’s warning regarding documentation from the internet:

 - The student should submit an Emotional Support Animal Request Form and provide appropriate documentation to the Disability Resource Center.
-Preferably, the request and documentation should be submitted at the time of application to Campus Housing.
-To allow Campus Housing to make appropriate arrangements with any roommates, the request and documentation should generally be submitted at least 30 days prior to the anticipated arrival of the animal in Campus Housing.
+Preferably, the request and documentation should be submitted at the time of application to University Housing.
+To allow University Housing to make appropriate arrangements with any roommates, the request and documentation should generally be submitted at least 30 days prior to the anticipated arrival of the animal in University Housing.

-Students who bring Emotional Support Animals into Campus Housing are subject to the same Responsibilities of Handlers, Animal Control Requirements, Waste Cleanup, Removal, and Emergency Response sections outlined in this policy.
+Students who bring Emotional Support Animals into University Housing are subject to the same Responsibilities of Handlers, Animal Control Requirements, Waste Cleanup, Removal, and Emergency Response sections outlined in this policy.

 Responsibilities of Handlers

 - Service animals are not exempt from local animal control and public health requirements.
-Handlers are responsible for ensuring that their animals are vaccinated in accordance with the requirements of the applicable Kentucky county.
+Handlers are responsible for ensuring that their animals are vaccinated in accordance with the requirements of Jefferson County.

 - Service animals are subject to local licensing and registration requirements.
-Handlers are responsible for registering and licensing their animals in accordance with requirements of the applicable Kentucky county.
+Handlers are responsible for registering and licensing their animals in accordance with requirements of Jefferson County.

 - Handlers are responsible for any damage or injuries caused by their animals and must take appropriate precautions to prevent property damage or injury.
-The cost of care, arrangements and responsibilities for the well-being of a Service Animal are the sole responsibility of the handler at all times.
-In the event of an emergency in which the handler is unable to care for the animal, it is recommended that an emergency contact be provided.
-If an emergency contact is unavailable or cannot be reached, Louisville Metro Animal Services may be called to care for the animal.
+The cost of care, arrangements, and responsibilities for the well-being of a Service Animal are the sole responsibility of the handler at all times.
+It is the student’s responsibility to make arrangements for the care of their animal in the event of an emergency.
+If no emergency arrangements are in place, Louisville Metro Animal Services may be called to care for the animal.

 Cleaning up after the animal is the sole responsibility of the handler.
 In the event that the handler is not physically able to clean up after the animal, it is then the responsibility of the handler to hire someone capable of cleaning up after the animal.
 The person cleaning up after the animal should abide by the following guidelines: